3-3-2-4 DELETE Explained

 To delete all records from the "Orders" table where the order date is before January 1, 2023, you would use the following SQL command:

-DELETE FROM Orders WHERE OrderDate < '2023-01-01';
+WHERE OrderDate < '2023-01-01';

 This command removes all orders placed before January 1, 2023, from the "Orders" table.